James Beard: Career

 Beard made endorsement deals to promote products that he might not have otherwise used or suggested in his own cuisine, including Omaha Steaks, French's Mustard, Green Giant Corn Niblets, Old Crow bourbon, Planters Peanuts, Shasta soft drinks, DuPont chemicals, and Adolph's Meat Tenderizer.
 According to Kamp, Beard later felt himself a "gastronomic whore" for doing so.
 Although he felt that mass-produced food that was neither fresh, local nor seasonal was a betrayal of his gastronomic beliefs, he needed the money for his cooking schools.
 According to Thomas McNamee, "Beard, a man of stupendous appetites—for food, sex, money, you name it—stunned his subtler colleagues."
 In 1981, Beard and friend Gael Greene founded Citymeals-on-Wheels, which continues to help feed the homebound elderly in New York City.

 Personal life

-Julia Child summed up Beard's personal life:

-Beard was the quintessential American cook.
-Well-educated and well-traveled during his eighty-two years, he was familiar with many cuisines but he remained fundamentally American.
-He was a big man, over six feet tall, with a big belly, and huge hands.
-An endearing and always lively teacher, he loved people, loved his work, loved gossip, loved to eat, loved a good time.

-Mark Bittman described him in a manner similar to Child's description:In a time when serious cooking meant French Cooking, Beard was quintessentially American, a Westerner whose mother ran a boardinghouse, a man who grew up with hotcakes and salmon and meatloaf in his blood.
-A man who was born a hundred years ago on the other side of the country, in a city, Portland, that at the time was every bit as cosmopolitan as, say, Allegheny, Pennsylvania.

-Beard admitted, "until I was about forty-five, I guess I had a really violent temper."

 Beard was gay.
 According to Beard's memoir, "By the time I was seven, I knew that I was gay.
 I think it's time to talk about that now."
 Beard came out in 1981, in Delights and Prejudices, a revised version of his memoir.
 Of Beard's "most significant romantic attachments" was his "lifetime companion" of thirty years, Gino Cofacci, who was given an apartment in Beard's townhouse in the will and died in 1989, and Beard's former cooking school assistant Carl Jerome.
-John Birdsall, a food writer who won two James Beard Awards, ties Beard's sexuality to his food aesthetics, and said in 2016 it's only recently that people are accepting the connection.
+John Birdsall, a food writer who won two James Beard Awards, ties Beard's sexuality to his food aesthetics, and said in 2016 it was only recently that people are accepting the connection.